 The College of Graduate Studies was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
 This vision calls for elevating the University of Sharjah as a leading institution of excellence in the fields of research, publishing research, and graduate studies programs.
 The University established the College of Graduate Studies to achieve the following:

-1. Promote and publish research to enrich human knowledge in all areas through connecting graduate studies to serious specialized research.
+1. Promote and publish research to enrich human knowledge in all areas by connecting graduate studies to specialized research.

 2. Highly prepare and qualify specialized scientists and professionals in the various theoretical and applied fields of knowledge required to implement comprehensive plans for development in the United Arab Emirates.